 3 Letting your child use screens too often

-It’s so tempting to hand kids a phone or tablet for some quiet time, but too much screen time can affect speech development.
-When kids are glued to screens, they miss out on valuable opportunities to interact, play, and engage in conversation—key activities that promote language growth.
+It’s tempting to hand kids a phone or tablet for some quiet time, but too much screen time can affect speech development.
+When kids are glued to screens, they miss out on valuable opportunities to interact, play, and join in conversation—key activities that promote language growth.

 Research shows that excessive screen time, especially before age 1, can increase the risk of language delays.
 For example, kids who watched too much TV each day were six times more likely to develop a language delay.